Web editorial:

 We’ve looked at different narrative approaches and design techniques behind the best web editorial on the web, but how do you pair them together to give your story soul?
 Keep these best practices in mind when designing long-form content to help your story cut through:

-1. Journalistically-led
+Journalistically-led

-Journalistically-focused content often starts with an instant hook, drawing the reader into the story from the opening paragraph—or even better, the opening line.
+Journalistically-focused content often starts with an instant hook, drawing the reader in from the start.
 This hook is often a provocative statement, interesting detail, or emotive reflection from the story’s protagonist, creating immediate stakes within the story.
-The Atlantic’s article about Barack Obama’s presidency, which was brought to life with videos, images and audio, and formatted to create a seamless scrolling experience, is an excellent example of this type of content.

-2. Human intrigue
+Human intrigue

 This type of content often transcends the people it's about and digs deeper, exploring a topic, its consequences, and bigger picture reflections.
-An especially impressive example of this is SBS’s interactive retelling of The Boat, a short story by Nam Lee.
-Immersive scrollytelling techniques and graphically-led art direction really make this sing.
+An impressive example of this is SBS’s interactive retelling of The Boat, a short story by Nam Lee.
+Immersive scrollytelling techniques and graphically-led art direction make this sing.

-3. Designed to engage
+Designed to engage

 This type of content is studded with interactive elements and animations—from data visualization and video, to animated graphics and even audio—rewarding the reader with a diverse, multi-sensory experience.

-Web Editorial is an SEO Superpower
+Web editorial is an SEO superpower

 Why exactly is long-form content like web editorial so good for increasing your brand’s organic reach?
 Firstly, it makes it much easier for you to build out your keywords, including both short-tailed and long-tailed variations and synonyms.
 If you’re writing content that’s at least a couple of thousand words, you’re able to fit in all your keywords naturally without having to resort to stuffing.